-As part of the U.S. Department of Energy (DOE) Office of Fossil Energy’s Hydrogen with Carbon Management program, NETL’s research focuses on technologies that improve fossil fuel-based power generation through efficient, low-cost, dynamic innovations and evaluation of carbon-based clean hydrogen as a decarbonized alternative to traditional fossil fuels.
-The Lab’s work includes research in Gasification Systems, Advanced Turbines, Solid Oxide Fuel Cells, Transformative Power Generation, and 21st Century Power Plants.
+As part of the U.S. Department of Energy (DOE) Office of Fossil Energy’s Hydrogen with Carbon Management program, NETL’s research focuses on technologies that improve fossil fuel-based power generation through efficient, low-cost, dynamic innovations and evaluation of carbon-based clean hydrogen production as a decarbonized alternative to traditional fossil fuels.
+The Lab’s work includes research in, Advanced Turbines, Solid Oxide Fuel Cells, Gasification Systems, Transformative Power Generation, and 21st Century Power Plants.

 The NETL Advanced Turbines Program manages a research, development, and demonstration (RD&D) portfolio designed to remove environmental concerns over the future use of fossil fuels by developing revolutionary, near-zero-emission advanced turbines technologies.
 In response to the Nation’s increasing power supply challenges, NETL is researching next-generation turbine technology with the goal of producing reliable, affordable, diverse, and environmentally friendly energy supplies.